 - When you throw a Mutant Yooyu for the first time, if you charge up your throw, it will usually shoot straight.

-- The maximum number of scores you can send per day for Altador Cup XI is 46 games.
+- The maximum number of scores you can send per day is 46 games.
 All scores sent after hitting the maximum will not count towards your point totals.

 Will Jellyneo users find this guide helpful, or will it have to sit on the sidelines?